How it prints

-Polyart® adapts quickly to most printing processes, such as flexography, lithography, gravure, rotary letterpress, screen, as well as variable information systems such as thermal transfer, ion deposition, dot matrix, ink jet, etc.
+Polyart® adapts quickly to most printing processes, such as offset litho, flexography, gravure, rotary letterpress, screen, as well as variable information systems such as thermal transfer, ion deposition, dot matrix, ink jet, etc.

-For both heavier and lighter basis weights, print on the dry side while maintaining good ink/water balance.
+- For both heavier and lighter basis weights, print with damping on the dry side while maintaining good ink/water balance

-Where possible, practice undercolor removal in wet-on-wet printing (to keep film weight down).
+- Where possible, practice undercolor removal in wet-on-wet printing (to keep ink film weight down).

-In some instances, may need to include small amount of non-mineral oil reducer.
+- In some instances, may need to include small amount of non-mineral oil ink reducer.
 (Consult ink manufacturer in these cases.)

-Successful results can be achieved using UV drying techniques with appropriate UV inks, as well as electron beam and infrared drying techniques.
+- Successful results can be achieved using UV drying techniques with appropriate UV inks (including LED), as well as electron beam and infrared drying techniques.

 Polyart will feed just like a matte-coated paper on all types of feeders.
 Ensure that sheets are aired (fanned) prior to printing.